Helping ensure our woodlands survive, and thrive.

 Habitat creation

 Waste branches and timber from coppicing and clearing offer amazing habitats for all manner of wildlife, from bats and birds to ground mammals, fungi and insects.
-By creating piles and dead hedges with waste timber and branches, you save money in waste removal while creating rich habitats.
+By creating spot piles and windrows with waste timber and branches, you save money in waste removal while creating rich habitats.

 Tree Surgeon Cornwall